 APNewsBreak: Dodgers, Yankees cut projected luxury tax bills

-The Los Angeles Dodgers and New York Yankees are cutting payroll and their luxury tax bills - just as Bryce Harper, Manny Machado and perhaps Clayton Kershaw near the free-agent market after the 2018 season.
-The Dodgers are on track to slice their tax bill by about a quarter this year and the Yankees by two-thirds.
+In this Feb.
+21, 2017, file photo, Major League Baseball Commissioner Rob Manfred answers questions at a news conference in Phoenix.
+The Los Angeles Dodgers and New York Yankees are cutting payroll and their luxury tax bills, just as Bryce Harper, Manny Machado and perhaps Clayton Kershaw near the free-agent market after the 2018 season.

 Add your comments below